ASICS Novablast 6: India Release Date, Price & What to Expect

 I’ve put roughly 300km into the ASICS Novablast 5 on Delhi’s roads — Lodhi Garden early morning loops, pavement pounding through Saket and longer runs into Vasant Kunj during summer.
 Here’s the honest version.

-ASICS India has not announced any pricing yet.
-Based on the Novablast pricing trajectory and the expected midsole upgrade to FF Turbo², here is a reasonable estimate:
+ASICS India pricing has not been announced yet.
+Based on the Novablast pricing trajectory and the confirmed global price increase, here is a reasonable estimate for the Indian market:

 • Novablast 4 India launch price: ₹12,999